brainy-joseph/-dragonforge-bdh-inspector/README.md

 # 🐉 BDH Inspector

 A small web microscope for Pathway's **Dragon Hatchling (BDH)** architecture.
 It visualizes real per-layer activation statistics like shapes, sparsity, mean / std / min / max, and samples, captured by instrumenting the official public model with forward hooks.
+This is a student team project for a hackathon.

 **🔗 Live demo: https://brainy-joseph.github.io/-dragonforge-bdh-inspector/**
 *(no install, no local server, just open the link)*